muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 ### 🏛️ Use of Industry Standards

 - Refer to **NIST SP 800-61**:
   The *Computer Security Incident Handling Guide* by NIST is a **gold standard** for structuring incident response programs.
+This is widely accepted.

 ---